andrimoopensource/blog/_posts/2019-02-16-optimise-android.md

 ---
 layout: post
 title:  "How to Optimise Android for Better Performance"
+description: If your Android device is causing performance issues, then it’s time to optimize it for better performance.
+Let’s discuss a few simple yet effective ways to do this.
 author: Team Andrimo
 categories: [ Tutorial, Android Basics ]
 image: {{ site.baseurl }}/assets/images/Optimise Android.png